MichaelBosello/f1tenth-RL/README.md

 *It can be used on both the real f1tenth car and on its simulator*

 The DQN implementation provides several techniques to improve performances like target network, replay buffer, state history, prioritized sampling.
 It has various parameters (see below) that one can modify to fit the specific environment.
 There are also various options to pre-process lidar data.
-One can use lidar data directly or represent them as images containing the environment borders
+One can use lidar data directly or represent them as images containing the environment borders.
+Velocity can be added to to the state

 Model saving, replay buffer serialization, and tensorboard logging are provided

 ## Paper

-If you use this repo, please cite my master's thesis.
+If you use this repo, please cite my master's thesis

+_Updated paper will be published soon_

 *Integrating BDI and Reinforcement Learning: the Case Study of Autonomous Driving*